When you are thinking about starting a plant nursery, one of the first questions that comes to mind is: Who will buy my plants?

 Now here's the answer.
 Not only will most of these plants sell, but as our sale goes on, we bring more and more plants out front everyday just to keep the sales are full.
 Until we run out of plants.

-I took this photo on April 23, the day before
+I took the above photo on April 23, the day before our first advertisement of the year appeared in the paper.

-I took this photo on May 18th, just four weeks later.
+I took the above photo on May 18th, just four weeks later.
 In that time we sold $25,879. worth of plants at $4.97 each.
 The last week I lowered the price to $3.97 because everything was so picked over.

 If we'd had more really nice plants we could have sold a lot more!
 The people kept coming, but we just didn't have a lot left to chose from.